zkcilef/juice-shop-ghas-workshop/_labs/lab2.md

 9. Oftentimes, there will be a lot of information to help understand the vulnerability and how to fix it.
 There should be a **Show more** expandable section that will show more information about the type of vulnerability you're working with.
 10. In the upper right-hand corner, there is a **Generate fix** button to use Copilot to generate a fix for the vulnerability.
 Click it!
 This is a great way to learn how to fix the vulnerability and to see how to fix it in the context of your code.
 11. It will take a little time to generate a suggestion.
 Wait for it to finish.
+12. If you're happy with the suggestion, click the **Commit to a new branch** button.
+13. Accept the defaults and click **Commit change**.
-12. If you're happy with the suggestion, click the **Create PR with fix** button.
-This will create a draft pull request with the fix for the vulnerability.
-In a real world example, assuming your build and tests pass, you would merge the PR.
+14. This will create a draft pull request with the fix for the vulnerability.
+In a real world example, assuming your build and tests pass, you would move the PR out of a draft state and merge it.

 <details>
   <img src="images/lab-2-2-4.png"/>
 </details>

 13. The nice thing with code scanning alerts (just like Dependabot alerts) is that once you merge the code that resolves an alert, the alert will be automatically closed.
 This is because the alert is no longer present in the code.
 After merging the code into the default branch, a code scan will run and once it finishes, the alert will be closed.
 You can test this by merging the pull request we just created!
-It will take a few minutes for the code scanning to run and close the alert
+It will take a few minutes for the code scanning to run and close the alert.
+14. Click the **Ready for review** button on the pull request.
+This moves the pull request out of the draft state
+15. Click the **Merge pull request button**, followed by the **Confirm merge** button.
+16. Let's go watch the workflow run.
+Select the **Actions** tab at the top of the page.
+17. Select **CodeQL** on the left side of the page.
+This shows you all the default runs for the CodeQL workflow.
+You should see a workflow running right now.
+18. Click the running workflow to see the details of the run.
-14. If you did merge the pull request, check back on the list of code scanning alerts under the **Security** tab in the repo.
-Once the code scan finishes running, you should see one (1) **Closed** alert listed.
+19. Once the workflow completes successfully, return to the **Security** tab and check back on the list of code scanning alerts.
+You should see one (1) **Closed** alert listed.
-    - #TODO: May have to flesh this out more (see comment: https://github.com/joshjohanning-org/universe2024-ghas-workshop/pull/1/files#r1760207693)

 > [!NOTE]
 > You don't need a Copilot license in order to use the Copilot features with GitHub Advanced Security.
 However, Copilot can certainly be helpful in resolving issues in your IDE and Copilot chat can explain the vulnerability and how to fix it.